 Depending on the service provided or the nature of our cooperation, we process different categories of Personal data.
 In each case, we ensure that we process only the data that are necessary.
 The main categories of Personal data include but not limited to are:

 Identification data: name, surname, nickname, personal code (national personal code), photo.

 Contact details: address (correspondence/residential), telephone number, e-mail address;

 Professional details: data on education and professional activity.

-Data related to your participation in our events: position title, workplace.
+Data related to Your participation in our events: position title, workplace, name and surname.

 Data about the authors and their copyright work: title of the work, author.

 Depending on the services provided, we may also process Your other Personal data.